-State or Territory Contract Manager
+State Deed Manager

-The person in each of the Department's state or territory offices responsible for the day-to-day administration of the Australian Apprenticeship Support Network Contract.
+The employee of the Department's state offices responsible for the day-to-day administration of the Australian Apprenticeship Support Services Deeds.

 State or Territory Training Authority

 The State or Territory Government body responsible for the operation of the Vocational Education and Training system, including Australian Apprenticeships, within that state or territory.